 Winter weather can cause a lot of debris to collect throughout our landscapes; leaf-litter, branches and other debris often accumulate throughout our lawns and garden beds.
 It is best to clean up this debris as soon as possible, to avoid any damages to our lawns and structures.
 Debris left on lawns will quickly create dead or brown spots, which can become more costly to fix.
 Furthermore, during the winter months, the growth of plants slows down, which includes weed growth as well.
 This slowing of undesirable plant growth makes cleaning out your flower or garden beds easier and ensures that these plants will not immediately return, which can often happen during the warmer months of spring and summer.
 Therefore, winter is one of the best times to get caught up with weeding.
-For more information about clean-up services, click here.
-For more information about organic weed control, click here.

 Trimming and Pruning

 Since most shrubs, trees, and bushes become dormant during the winter months, this is an ideal time to trim and prune these types of plants.
 Waiting to prune or trim bushes, trees, and shrubs until late spring or summer, when these plants are actively growing, is not as advisable as performing this task during winter because it can shock the plant as it tries to form new growth.
 Trimming bushes and shrubs refers to the removal of overgrowth and the shaping of these plants.
 Pruning refers to removing dead or diseased portions of the plant.
-For more information about trimming and pruning, click here.

 Another task to consider performing during the winter months is fertilizing your lawns.
 During the colder months, your lawn becomes dormant.
 A lawn in dormancy forces it to survive off the nutrients it has stored throughout the rest of the year.
 Therefore, as your lawn comes out of its winter hibernation, most of these stored nutrients have been depleted.
 If your lawn does not receive these vital nutrients, dead or brown spots can occur.
 This is why it is important to ensure that your lawn has the nutrients it needs to remain lush and happy, and the best way to achieve this is through fertilization.
 In other words, adding fertilizer in winter will ensure your lawn has all the nutrients it needs as it awakens from its winter slumber.